 “Go on,” Jack encouraged.

-“Vivian left the factory at nine p.m., long before she told me she’d leave.
-She got into the Plymouth her parents bought her and I followed.
+“Vivian left the factory at ten p.m., long before she told me she’d leave.
+She got into the red Plymouth her parents bought her and I followed.
 At first, I thought she saw me trailing her.
 She didn’t.
-I stayed a good distance behind her, and she drove to the Lamp Lighter Motel on 35th Street.
+I stayed a good distance behind her, and she drove to the Lamplighter Motel.
 Remember that dive?”

-“Anyhow, she pulled up to the building and parked next to a blue Sedan that sat in front of Room 114.”
+“Anyhow, she pulled up to the building and parked next to a blue Chrysler that sat in front of Room 114.”

-“Sal opened the door.
+“Sal opened the door of the motel room.
 It was the first time I saw his ruddy face.
 Vivian kissed him on the mouth, waltzed right in, and closed the door behind her.”
-Roland took a deep breath, continued.
+Roland took a deep breath and continued.
 “My heart dropped, Jack.
 It fell a thousand feet into a pit.
-All I could feel was jealously, hatred, and anger… I couldn’t take it.
-I went home for the pistol that was meant to protect her.”
-He smiled wistfully at the irony.
-“I was gonna use it to kill Vivian and the man she was with.”
+All I could feel was jealously and anger… I couldn’t take it.
+I turned around and went home for the pistol that was meant to protect her.”
+He smirked wistfully at the irony.
+“I was gonna use it to kill Vivian and the man she was sleeping with.”

 Fountains of emotion came springing up from Roland’s chest, rooted in memory.
 His eyes were shiny.
 He sniffed, then took a deep breath, comforting himself.

-“When I came back to the Lamp Lighter, armed with the gun, Sal was just leaving.
-He got into his car and drove off, probably to go fetch a late night snack.
+“When I came back to the Lamplighter, armed with the gun, Sal was just leaving.
+He got into his car and drove off, probably to go fetch a late-night snack.
 Who knows?
-Who cares?
-Vivian’s Plymouth was still there.
-I knew she was inside waiting.”
+Vivian’s Plymouth was still there so I knew she was inside.”

 “As soon as Sal was gone, I parked in his spot.
 I knocked on their door.
 My hand grasped the gun so hard that my knuckles turned white.
 Even though I loved her the anger and jealousy grew stronger and all I could think about was what I was going to do.
 I was now driven by pure hatred and rage.”
 Roland explained, still sketching away.

-“‘Back so soon, honey?’
+“‘Back so soon, honey?
+Did you forget something?’
 Viv says from inside, thinking I was Sal.
 She opened the door wearing a black silk nighty, finding the barrel of the Smith and Wesson pointed at her pretty face, her long blonde hair now disheveled after her romp in the sack.
 I marched in, slamming the door behind me.
-Vivian tried to scream, but only gasped instead.
+Vivian tried to scream but gasped instead.
 She took a couple steps backward towards the bed and its soiled sheets.”

 “‘Roland… Roland, please stop.
-Don’t let him make you do this.
-Don’t let him.’”
+Don’t do this.
+Don’t let it make you do this.’”
 When she spoke those words, she didn’t look at me.
 Her eyes were fixed on something behind me instead.”

-“No. She was talking about someone else.
-Something else.”
+“No. She was talking about some thing else.”

 “What do you mean?”

-“She told me… she saw a monster.”
-He was still drawing, impossibly faster now, but didn’t look at what he was doing.
+“She told me saw it.
+She called it a monster.”
+He was still drawing, impossibly faster now, focused on what he was doing.

 “Saw a monster?
 You mean you, Roland?
 Because of what you were gonna do?”

-“No. She said she saw a monster.
-Standing behind me.
+“No. She said it was standing behind me.
 She didn’t scream and stood there transfixed, almost in a trance.
 She just stared at it, mouth hanging open, and an expression on her face I ain’t ever seen on a human being.
-I didn’t believe her… I wasn’t that dumb.
-I didn’t look behind me… I just kept the gun on her face and was a about to pull the trigger.”
+I didn’t believe her… I wasn’t that dumb, and I didn’t look behind me… I just kept the gun on her face and was a about to pull the trigger.”

 Still drawing, Roland continued his tale.
 Jack listened raptly, his eyes widening.

-“When I moved forward, I noticed a mirror to my right… I looked into it… and I saw it, Jack, the thing in the mirror…the monster…the demon…just like Viv said.
-It was standing behind me all that time only I couldn’t see that damn thing – but she could.”
+“When I stepped forward, I noticed a mirror on the wall to my right… I looked into it… and I saw it, Jack, the thing in the mirror…just like Viv said.
+It was standing right behind me the entire time only I couldn’t see the damn thing before – but somehow, she could.”

-Mona came by, gave Jack his food, regardless that he was oblivious of it.
+Mona came by, set Jack’s food on the table but he was oblivious of it.
 She warmed up both of their cups.
 Roland nodded his thanks and didn’t resume speaking until she was out of earshot.
 However, not once did his drawing hand waver.

-“It was standing behind me with its arm stretched forward, alongside my arm.
-Its hand clutched my hand, guiding me, holding the revolver with me, pushing me to do it.
-It was using my anger and jealousy as a means for me to pull the trigger and splatter Viv’s brains all over the room.
+“It stood there behind me with its arm stretched forward, alongside my arm.
+Its hand clutched my hand, guiding me, holding the revolver with me, pushing me, prompting me to murder her.
+It was using my rage and jealousy as a means for me to pull the trigger and splatter Viv’s brains all over the room.
 I was going to do it too, until I saw it.”

 Roland finished his drawing, turned the sketchpad over but didn’t put down his pencil.

 Roland snapped the pencil in two, he held it that tight.
-He turned his sketchpad over, looked at his work, and nodded, keeping it away from Jack.
+He turned his sketchpad over, looked at his work, keeping it away from Jack.

 “You’ve got to be kidding me, Roland.”

 “No. I’m not.
 When I saw the thing, I knew what it was trying to do.
-It wanted me to kill them and then myself.
-That’s why I didn’t go through with it Jack.
-I ran right out of that flea-trap and didn’t look back.
+It was urging me to kill them both and then myself.
+But when I saw it I couldn’t go through with it, Jack.
+I ran right out of the Lamplighter and didn’t look back.
 Not once.”

 “I don’t know if she ever told Sal what happened that night.
 I divorced Vivian and tried to forget her.
 All of it.
-But every time I see the detective, I’m reminded of the thing in the mirror.”
+But every time I see Sal, I’m reminded of the thing in the mirror.”

 “I’ve never heard anything like that before.” said Jack, looking alarmed.

 It was a sight that haunted Roland’s dreams for many years following that night.
-The face was horrid yet indescribable.
-Its eyes were blank white surfaces with no visible pupils, yet somehow, even though it was just a drawing, seemed to be looking right through Jack.
+Its face, if one could call it that, was an indescribable horror with vacant eyes.
+It was just a drawing but seemed to be looking right through Jack.
 He grimaced and turned away.

 “Jack,” Roland began.
 “I need to ask something of you.
-Something important.”
+Something very important.”

-“I know what you’re going to do to your boss for firing you.
+“I know what you’re going to do Andy for firing you.
 Look in the window’s reflection, Jack.
-The thing in the mirror… it’s standing behind you.”
+The thing in the mirror.
+It’s standing behind you.”